laravel-enso/forms/README.md

 - datepicker values are formatted with the configured or field-specific format
 - select `source` routes are converted to relative application paths
 - select fields that define enum class `options` are expanded through `::select()` and default to translated labels
-- `wysiwyg` fields receive the configured TinyMCE API key automatically
+- `wysiwyg` fields use TinyMCE by default and receive the configured TinyMCE API key automatically
+- `wysiwyg` fields may set `editor: trix` to use the Trix frontend editor instead

 ### Supported meta keys